lascod3/TellerSite/README.md

+TellerSite
-TellerSite is a straightforward CRUD (Create, Read, Update, Delete) web application that allows users to manage client information efficiently.
-The system interacts with a MySQL database and provides basic functionalities to add, view, edit, and delete client data.
+TellerSite is a straightforward CRUD (Create, Read, Update, Delete) web application that allows users to manage client information in a database.
+It focuses primarily on backend functionality and database interaction.

-Due to time constraints, no front-end frameworks were used—only basic HTML and CSS—with the primary focus placed on functionality and backend logic.
-However, a future version of the project will be rewritten using React for a more dynamic and modern UI.
+Due to time constraints, this version uses basic HTML and CSS for the front end, without any frontend frameworks.
+However, a rewrite using React is planned for the future.

-The application can be adapted for real-world use to track clientele and merchandise.
+This project can be adapted to manage clientele and merchandise in real-world small business environments.

 Features
 Add new client records

-View client list
+View and list existing client information

-Update client information
+Edit client details

 Delete client entries
-Simple and clean interface
-PHP + MySQL powered backend

-🚀 Getting Started
+MySQL database integration

+Simple UI with core functionality emphasis

+Setup Instructions
 To run this project locally, follow the steps below:

-Install a local server such as XAMPP or WAMP.
+Download and install a local server such as XAMPP or WAMP.

-Start both the Apache server and MySQL database.
+Start the Apache server and MySQL database from the control panel.

-Navigate to the htdocs directory inside your XAMPP folder.
+Navigate to the htdocs directory (usually located in the XAMPP installation folder).

-Open a terminal and change directory to htdocs:
+Open a terminal or command prompt in the htdocs directory.

-cd path/to/xampp/htdocs
-git clone https://github.com/lask0d3/TellerSite.git
+Run the following command to clone the repository: git clone https://github.com/lask0d3/TellerSite.git

+mport the MySQL database file (if provided) into phpMyAdmin or create the necessary tables manually.

+In your browser, go to:
 http://localhost/TellerSite/dashboard.php

 https://github.com/lask0d3/TellerSite/assets/57866950/f37ec392-8f85-49d6-9e1f-d18e40630195